clean-packages-test/clean-ghcr-action/README.md

 Action for delete containers from Github container registry

-delete all / untagged ghcr containers in a repository
+delete all / untagged / older than ghcr containers in a repository
 ## Usage

 <!-- start usage -->